 - If you have faster cell turnover, you probably have had more dandruff in your life.
 Typical cell turnover is 30 days.

 - Beard dandruff also comes from dry skin and a buildup of oil.

 - Beard dandruff tends to get worse in cold, dry weather and hot, humid regions.

 - It’s not contagious.

-If you have issues with oily skin and dandruff on your scalp, you may notice it gets worse when you don’t shower even for a day.
-While washing your beard in the shower daily can be a good remedy, if you have flakes by day’s end, you may need a better method.
+If you have issues with oily skin and dandruff on your scalp, you may notice it gets worse when you don’t shower, even for a day.
+While washing your beard in the shower daily can be an excellent remedy, if you have flakes by day’s end, you may need a better method.

 How to Get Rid of Beard Dandruff for Good

 When you have dry skin under beard problems, the first step to getting rid of dandruff is to determine the cause.
 If you have oily skin, then getting extra oil under control and combining it with an exfoliation routine may help.

 You also want to prevent new flakes from forming.
 This should be included with your regular beard care routine.
 Whether you try exfoliate or a new product, we have the complete guide to stop beard dandruff.